 Pre's Trail

 Any runner visiting Eugene should plan at least one easy run on Pre's Trail.
 Dedicated to the legendary runner shortly after his death, this four-mile bark chip trail winds along the river, through the forest and over meadows in the heart of the city.
-Start at the trailhead at Alton Baker Park and catch a glimpse of the University of Oregon “O” on Autzen Stadium.
+Start at the trailhead at Alton Baker Park and catch a glimpse of the University of Oregon “O” at Autzen Stadium.

 Amazon Running Trails